-After the team at TranslationsInLondon participated at the very stimulating and interesting “Translation and the Creative Industries Conference“ in central London, there was a lot of inspirational content to think about.
+After TranslationsInLondon's team took part to the very stimulating and interesting “Translation and the Creative Industries Conference“ in central London, there was a lot of inspirational content to think about.
 We would like to supply our readers with some information about the creative writing topic specifically on the field of transcreation in advertising.

 First, let’s have a look at the term “creative industries” as an economic sector and let us define it.
 All in all, these are the industries which are dealing with the development and creation of new things.
 Advertising, design and fashion, video, film, photography as well as the music and radio industry all belong to the group of creative industries.